 • Face to face contact within 1 metre of someone for more than 15 minutes;

 • Face to face with someone coughing/spluttering within 1 metre;

 • Living in the same household;

 • Being within 2 metres of someone who has tested positive for more than 15 minutes in one day.

-If such contact occurs, the Club is asking you to self-isolate for 10 days and to inform the Covid Team.
-Even if you receive a negative PCR test within the 10 day period you should remain in isolation.
-If you receive a positive PCR test then you should restart the 10 day isolation period.
+If such contact occurs, the Club is asking you to remain away from the club for 10 days and to inform the Covid Team.
+Even if you receive a negative PCR test within the 10 day period you should still remain away.
+If you receive a positive PCR test then you should restart the 10 day period.
 We are advising this approach even if you have been double-vaccinated.
 Our local hospitals have a significant number of patients with Covid who have been double-vaccinated.